-Digital copies of plans and supporting documentation must be supplied for all:
+Digital copies of plans and supporting documentation must be supplied on a CD-ROM or USB memory stick for all:

 - development applications (DAs)

 - modification applications to an existing DA consent (section 96)